 Camp Director — Nick Robbins

 Hi, I’m Nick.
-Dad, nature lover, ski patroller, philosophy geek, lifelong “camp guy”, and Director here at Camp Mowglis.
+Dad, husband, teacher, nature lover, ski patroller, philosophy geek, lifelong “camp guy”, and Director here at Camp Mowglis.

 I’ve always loved the outdoors, teaching folks about the outdoors, working with people, and thinking about life’s big questions.
 After graduating from the Colorado College with a Philosophy degree, I sought a career that would involve my dual passions for outdoor education and emergency medicine, which led me to become the camp Emergency Medical Technician at another excellent New Hampshire summer camp in 2002.
 Life works in mysterious ways, and I spent eleven years at that camp, cutting my teeth in the industry and learning the ins and outs of running a successful camp.
 I worked my way up, first to Assistant Director, and then to year-round Camp Director, a position I held from 2005 to 2013.

 After a decade of helping that program grow exponentially, I was ready for more.
 I wanted a smaller, mission-driven camp that was more outdoorsy and had deeper ties to youth development.
 I wanted something that really stirred my soul.
 When I found Camp Mowglis, I knew it was The One instantly.
 I’ve been the Camp Director here since 2013.